craigahobbs/unittest-parallel/README.md

   -t TOP, --top-level-directory TOP
                         Top level directory of project (defaults to start directory)

+parallelization options:
+  -j COUNT, --jobs COUNT
+                        The number of test processes (default is 0, all cores) --class-fixtures      One or more TestCase class has a setUpClass method --module-fixtures     One or more test module has a setUpModule method --disable-process-pooling
+                        Do not reuse processes used to run test suites

 coverage options:
   --coverage            Run tests with coverage